 Huron Valley Summer School : If you have failed a class and need to make it up, you are encouraged to do so over the summer.
 All Huron Valley summer school courses are delivered online via the e2020 program.

-2018 Huron Valley Summer School Packet : Summer school information is available here.
+2019 Huron Valley Summer School Packet : Summer school information will be available here in May.
 Please read this packet carefully and familiarize yourself with all expectations, procedures, and policies relating to Huron Valley's Online Summer School program.

 Follow the steps below to register for online summer school courses: